Nightingale Lecture Series 2018/19

 Spring Lecture – Wednesday 30th January 2019

 Suzie specialises in the study of space.
-She is a co-investigator on the x-ray spectrometer on board the joint ESA/JAXA BepiColombo spacecraft launching in Autumn 2018 and arriving at Mercury in 2025.
+She is an associate professor of planetary science at the University of Leicester and is a co-investigator on the x-ray spectrometer on board the joint ESA/JAXA BepiColombo spacecraft which launched in Autumn 2018 and will arrive at Mercury in 2025.
 Suzie won the BBC 2 series entitled ‘Astronauts: Do You Have What it Takes?’ during which 12 candidates were put through astronaut training with NASA astronaut Chris Hadfield.

 Suzie was also an England U21 lacrosse player, an elite rower, and is now a high altitude mountaineer.
 Suzie has written computer code to automatically identify mountains in South America and found hundreds of mountains that didn’t exist on previous lists.

 Alex is the world record-holding polar traveller who has skied further on an unsupported Arctic journey than anyone in history.
 In July 2008, Alex completed his 1374 mile, 113-day ‘Long Haul’ return crossing of a new ice sheet route along with team-mate George Bullard.
 The team received no re-supplies or physical support and completed the final week on almost no food.